inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 Numerator = documented RASS scores within target for sedated and ventilated patients

-Denominator = all documented RASS scores for sedated and ventilated patients
+Denominator = all documented RASS scores with an associated valid RASS target set for sedated and ventilated patients

-Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of pain scores that are none or mild.
+Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of  RASS scores on target.

 ### RASS documentation

+RASS documentation is expected one hourly during the day (06:00-21:59)and 4 hourly during the night (22:00-05:59).

+RASS scores are considered 'on time' if they are documented within 1 hour and 15 minutes (added documentation leeway) during the DAY (06:00-21:59).
+Otherwise the score is shown as missing.

+RASS scores are considered 'on time' if they are documented within 4 hours and 15 minutes (added documentation leeway) during the  NIGHT (22:00-05:59).

+Inform_us displays this data in real time and also as two weekly SPC charts (day and night) showing the percentage of pain scores are done 'on time' as per guidelines.

+To reflect the sedation guidelines defining day as different than 'shift day', e.g. 08:00-19:59, the week is defined as Monday 06:15 to Sunday 22:14 to (also allows for 15 minutes leeway).